 Songs for our Remembrance Assembly The students at Kent Elementary have been learning two beautiful folk songs, both in Hebrew, to sing at the Remembrance Assembly on Tuesday Nov.
 10th at 10:30.
 Adults tend to be apprehensive about speaking new languages, but children seem to “soak it up like sponges”.
 Even the Kindergarten students can be found singing the songs as they skip down the hallway!
 Bashana Haba ‘ah is a song of hope that someday things will be better.
 It was written by an Israeli woman, Nurit Hirsh, during a period of bombardment, when it wasn’t safe to be outside.
 The translation of the Hebrew text is: Next year, when peace will come, we will return to the simple pleasures of life.
 We will sit on the porch and count the birds flying overhead.
 We will see children playing tag between the houses and in the fields.
 You will see, you will see, how good it will be, in the days to come.
 Al Shlosha D’varim takes its text from an old Jewish maxim, or rule to live by.
 It means – the world is sustained by 3 things: by truth, by justice and by peace.
 This song is written in the form of a partner song, with the primary students singing the first section then the intermediate students singing the second part.

-Listed below are the lyrics for songs that the Primary Choir will sing for their annual spring concert – Wednesday May 10th, during the school day (time TBD: either 10:30 or 1:00), plus Thursday May 11th, early evening (time TBD: most likely 6:30).
+Listed below are the lyrics for songs that the Primary Choir will sing for their annual spring concert – Wednesday May 10th, during the school day (1:00 p.m.), plus Thursday May 11th, early evening (6:00 p.m.).

-I always overplan, so will let the children and you know which songs will “make the cut” and which will literally be cut.
 I have sent a copy of the lyrics home with each singer to practice the lyrics – with help from adults for non-readers and early- readers.
-Extra copies will have to printed at home, or viewed on this website if the orignal home copy is misplaced.
+Extra copies will have to printed at home, or viewed on this website if the original home copy is misplaced. **NOTE: we will try to memorize as much as possible, but if not, those who can read will have the words on chart paper to follow during the concert.**

 Ya ha wey—ah, wey—ah—wey ah——.
 Ya ha wey—ah, wey—ah—wey—ah.